ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 The reason it is not supported is to be sure that users explicitly disable uBO themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.

+`genericblock`:

+Not supported.
+This option is supposed to be used with exception filter to disable _generic_ network filters on the page. _Generic_ in this case means network filters without `$domain` option - filter like `||example.com^` is still considered generic.
+Not supported because using this filter would disable all filters in malware lists for the site where it's used.

+`elemhide`:

+Translated internally to `generichide`. `elemhide` is used with exception filters to disable all cosmetic filtering on page, this can be achieved by ["No cosmetic filtering"](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering) switch.

 ## Pre-parsing directives

 uBO v1.16.0 and above supports pre-parsing directives.
 Pre-parsing directives are prefixed with `!#`, so this means older versions of uBO or other blockers will see the pre-parsing directives as comment and discard them.